fusionby2030/moxie/docs/source/models.rst

 **THERE IS A PROBLEM**

-My implementation only likes small betas....
+My implementation only likes small betas, so we will try to give a small beta to start, then slowly increase it overtime.

 .. [betavae] Beta-vae citation